The Archdiocese of Melbourne operates specialist settings at:

 Doxa School in Bendigo

-Notre Dame College, McAuley Champagnat program in Shepparton
+Notre Dame College, McAuley Champagnat Programme in Shepparton

 Borinya Wangaratta Community Partnership in Wangaratta.